-- (a) Definitions Specific to this Service - i.
-"Intensive Training Services" means one-on-one job skills training and support provided at the Supported Employment job site. - ii.
-"Job Stabilization" means a point in a Customer's job plan at which the Customer, Employer, Vocational Rehabilitation Counselor (VRC), and the Contractor agree that needed supports are in place that will allow the Customer to maintain satisfactory onthe-job performance. - (b) The intent of Intensive Training Services is to provide skills training and support only for Customers who: - i.
-Have an employment goal that requires Supported Employment; - ii.
+- (a) The intent of Intensive Training Services is to provide skills training and support only for Customers who: - Have an employment goal that requires Supported Employment; - ii.
 Are working in a paid Integrated Work Setting or Customized Employment job; and - iii.
-Need to achieve Job Stabilization in their on-the-job performance in order to transition to long-term Extended Services as provided by an entity other than DVR. - (c) Services i.
-Attain Job Stabilization as determined by the Employer, the Customer, the Contractor, and the VRC in on-the-job performance, with job supports;
+Need to achieve Job Stabilization in their on-the-job performance in order to transition to long-term Extended Services as provided by an entity other than DVR;

+(b) Services

-The Contractor shall provide individualized one-on-one job skills training and support at the supported employment job site that will enable the Customer to:
+The Contractor shall provide individualized job skills training and support primarily at the supported employment job site that will enable the Customer to:

-- ii.
+- i.
+Attain Job Stabilization as determined by the Employer, the Customer, the Contractor, and the VRC in on-the-job performance, with job support; - ii.
 Meet their Employer's expected levels of work productivity; and - iii.
-Transition to long-term Extended Services provided by an entity other than DVR. - (d) Levels of Service
+Transition to long-term Extended Services provided by an entity other than DVR.